 Neotech Professional Cables

-During my 40 year audio journey to find the best sound from affordable audio components, I discovered that in this business/hobby there are journeys within journeys.
+During my 40-year audio journey to find the best sound from affordable audio components, I discovered that in this business/hobby, there are journeys within journeys.
 Finding the right speaker is a journey; the right preamp; the right amp.
-Each component requires auditions, product research and comparisons prior to making an informed purchase decision.
+Each component requires auditions, product research, and comparisons prior to making an informed purchase decision.

 Cables are probably the most purchased component in audio because of what they can render upon systems by virtue of technological advances in cable design and affordability.
-I know I’ve experimented with cables more so than any other component because of the variety designs and price points.
+I know I’ve experimented with cables more so than any other component because of the variety of designs and price points.

 Cable Installation

-I installed all of the cables at the same time rather than try to hear whether each individual cable made a difference.
+I installed all of the cables at the same time rather than trying to hear whether each individual cable made a difference.
 The Neotechs were a breeze to install compared to my former reference cables, the Virtual Dynamics Revelation series.
 The VD cables’ least favorable attribute was the installation process due to their extremely rigid construction and weight.

 I installed the NEDI-4001 digital cable between my Nova Physics Memory Player and my preamp.
 Also inserted from the preamp to the Art of Sound Tyrus subwoofer is the NEI-2001 interconnect.
 Finally, from the Boz amps to a pair of Sunny Cable Technology H2W10 speakers (review forthcoming) were the very impressive NES-1002 speaker cable.